MikeHopley/ftl-ships-strategy/index.md

 Don't underestimate the Shield+ Drone, however.
 Shields are more important, but I'll try to hold onto the drone if I reasonably can.

+At pulsars, a single Zoltan Shield layer will completely absorb the ion pulse.
+Bizarrely, this only works *when you have a shields system*.
+Before then, pulsars will *ignore* the Zoltan Shield.

 ### Balance Mod